 What is sales management?

-In layman term, sales management is a process where businesses
+A layman sales management definition would go something like this.
+A process where businesses

 - develop their sales force